 The Core Rule: Primary vs. Secondary Payer

-How is the "Primary" Plan Determined?
+How Is the "Primary" Plan Determined?

 - Active Employee vs. Retiree/COBRA: The plan from an active employer is primary over retiree coverage or COBRA.